Dance music superstar Avicii dead at 28 - Journal du Cameroun

 Avicii, one of the world’s most successful DJs who helped usher in the global boom in electronic music but struggled to cope in the hard-partying lifestyle, died Friday in Oman, his representative said.
 He was 28.

-Two years after his unusually early retirement from touring, the Swedish DJ was found dead in the Gulf kingdom’s capital Muscat, a statement said.
+Two years after his unusually early retirement from touring, the Swedish DJ was found dead in the Gulf sultanate’s capital Muscat, a statement said.

 “It is with profound sorrow that we announce the loss of Tim Bergling, also known as Avicii,” his management said without specifying the cause of death or why he was in Oman.